-LIMITATIONS ON THE DEDUCTIBILITY OF TRUST EXPENSES.
+TREATMENT OF TRUST EXPENSES.
 Generally, for federal income tax purposes, you must take into account your full pro rata share of your trust's income, even if some of that income is used to pay trust expenses.
 You may deduct your pro rata share of each expense paid by your trust to the same extent as if you directly paid the expense.
-You may be required to treat some or all of the expenses of your trust as miscellaneous itemized deductions.
-Individuals may only deduct certain miscellaneous itemized deductions to the extent they exceed 2% of adjusted gross income.
-Some individuals may also be subject to further limitations on the amount of their itemized deductions, depending on their income.
+You may not be able to deduct some or all of these expenses.